Foxy/foxy-node-netlify-functions/src/functions/pre-payment-webhook-webflow/README.md

 # Pre-payment webhook for Webflow-FoxyCart

-This webhook asumes you are using a Webflow CMS Collection to store your products.
+This webhook assumes you are using a Webflow CMS Collection to store your products.

 It provides you with a function to validate the price and quantity submitted to FoxyCart before a payment is made, thus providing security against HTML modifications in the client side.